Skip to main content

 • Human approval decisions: operator identity, decision outcome, evidence reference, and policy result for every privileged action.

-• Structured JSON export is available on demand for regulatory proceedings, DSAR responses, and internal investigations.
+• Structured JSON export is available for supported workflows such as DSAR responses, investigations, and other agreed review processes.

 • Minimum 7-year retention is enforced by policy and cannot be overridden by tenant configuration below that floor.